declanwatts97/forno_italiano_pizzeria_project/README.md

 4. As a developer I require a detailed Readme document which outlines the planning, development and deployment procedure.

-5. As a developer I require customers to be able to book tables, and if a double booking occurs that they are notified and the booking returns an error message.
+5. As a developer I require customers to be able to book tables, and if authenticated through sign in be able to view, edit and delete bookings they have made.

 ### Acceptance Criteria